 Caffeine: What’s in a Cup?

 An estimated 86 percent of Americans consume caffeine every day, but few of us understand how it works, and many are unclear on how it fits into a healthy lifestyle.
-Sun Basket registered dietitian Lindsey Kane is here to set the record straight.
+Sun Basket 's Director of Nutrition, Lindsey Kane is here to set the record straight.

 How caffeine works